 Your final emoji agamograph will look like this from the front…

 And this from the sides.
 As you hold it up in front of you and look from side to side you will see the image change.

 Pretty cool eh?!?

-Teach your kids a little bit about the history of Emojis with this free handout – simply sign up for my email list and you’ll be able to download this handout right away.
+Use this handout to teach your students a little bit about the history of emojis.
 I also use this handout as an example to my students to go along with a variety of writing prompts that support narrative, descriptive, expository and persuasive writing.